National Centre for Circus Arts

 The National Centre for Circus Arts welcomes applications from disabled people.
 The premises are fully accessible to wheelchair users.
 Places on courses are offered on the basis of potential and suitability for a career in any of the areas taught.

-If you would like to discuss your access needs before applying, please contact the HE Admissions and Student Support Manager, Lydia Wilding-Smith, on 020 7613 8244 or email: firstname.lastname@example.org
+If you would like to discuss your access needs before applying, please contact the Admissions and Registry Manager, Joanna Gray, on 020 7613 8244 or email: firstname.lastname@example.org

 The circus and me, or me and the Circus?
 Hard training, constant effort, pain, and at the end satisfaction and happiness.
 Circus is my body combined with my imagination and creativity.